Graduate School of Education

 * Analyzing equity consequences of inclusive education implementation in Global South nations.

-Dr. Artiles received an honorary doctorate from the University of Göteborgs (Sweden) and is Honorary Professor at the University of Birmingham (United Kingdom).
-He served on the Obama White House Advisory Commission on Educational Excellence for Hispanics.
-Dr. Artiles is an elected member of the American Academy of Arts & Sciences, the National Academy of Education and Fellow of the American Educational Research Association (AERA), the Learning Policy Institute and the National Education Policy Center.
-He was a resident fellow at the Center for Advanced Study in the Behavioral Sciences.
+Dr. Artiles received an honorary doctorate from the University of Göteborgs (Sweden) and was Honorary Professor at the University of Birmingham (United Kingdom).
+He served on the White House Advisory Commission on Educational Excellence for Hispanics.
+Dr. Artiles is an elected member of the American Academy of Arts & Sciences, the National Academy of Education and Fellow of the American Educational Research Association (AERA), and the National Education Policy Center.
+He is a Senior Research Fellow at the Learning Policy Institute.
+Dr. Artiles was a resident fellow at the Center for Advanced Study in the Behavioral Sciences.
 He was elected AERA Vice-President to lead its Social Context of Education Division.
-Dr. Artiles has received numerous awards for his scholarly work and mentoring activities, including AERA’s Palmer O. Johnson Award, the AERA Review of Research Award, and Mentoring Awards from AERA’s Division on Social Contexts of Education, the Spencer Foundation, and Arizona State University.
+Dr. Artiles has received numerous awards for his scholarly work and mentoring activities, including an AERA Presidential Citation, AERA’s Palmer O. Johnson Award for the most outstanding article published in an AERA journal, the AERA Review of Research Award, and Mentoring Awards from AERA’s Division on Social Contexts of Education, the Spencer Foundation, and Arizona State University.
 He was selected Distinguished Alumni from the University of Virginia School of Education.
-Professor Artiles has served on consensus study panels of the National Academies of Sciences, Engineering and Medicine focusing on English learners, the Future of Educational Research, and Opportunity Gaps for Young Children.
+Professor Artiles has served on consensus study panels of the National Academies of Sciences, Engineering and Medicine focusing on English learners, the Future of Educational Research at the Institute of Education Sciences in the U.S. Department of Education, and Opportunity Gaps for Young Children.

 • Jeremy Bailenson